 Mardi Himal Trekking

 Mardi Himal trekking is an Eco-tourism trekking destination newly opened trekking trail in the Annapurna region.
-It is a known short and easy travel destination, from you can spy deeply the massive Himalayas.
-Mardi Himal hiking offers you the panoramic dominant views of Mountain views like Annapurna I, II, III, IV, Annapurna South, Hiuchuli, Dhaulagiri, Machhapurchhare, Lamjung to Manaslu ranges.
-The emphasis of Mardi Himal trekking into the forest, wilderness, villages, and mountains.
-This is designed to provide outstanding mountain views, glacier views, Annapurna Sanctuary wall, Machhapuchhre BC gorge, Modri River gorge, and yak pastureland in a short time up to the mountain skyline.
-This trek doesn’t need any previous experiences of adventure and high altitudes because every precaution will be taken to ensure gradual and thorough acclimatization during the trek to the mountain.
+It is a known short and easy travel destination, from which you can spy deeply into the massive Himalayas.
+Mardi Himal hiking offers you the panoramic dominant views of Mountain peaks like Annapurna I, II, III, IV, Annapurna South, Hiuchuli, Dhaulagiri, Machhapurchhare, Lamjung, and to Manaslu ranges.
+The emphasis of the Mardi Himal trek is on the forest, wilderness, villages, and mountains.
+This is designed to provide outstanding mountain views, glacier views, the Annapurna Sanctuary wall, the Machhapuchhre BC gorge, the Modi River gorge, and yak pastureland in a short time up to the mountain skyline.
+This trek doesn’t need any previous experience of adventure and high altitudes because every precaution will be taken to ensure gradual and thorough acclimatization during the trek to the mountain.

-Trekking in Mardi HImal High Camp: is considered a moderate off the beaten path trekking.
-This trek is not difficult and exhausting, it is always full of paradise and panoramic.
-Of course, the trail in the Himalayas is a long way up and a long way down, several staircases but full of natural, and cultural attractions.
-You will have plenty of good places for short breaks whenever you get tired or want to have nice pictures.
-Everyone can make this trek by following the method of “go slower, drink enough water never be in a hurry, get higher, and sleep at lower”
+Trekking in Mardi Himal High Camp is considered a moderate off the beaten path trekking.
+This trek is not difficult and exhausting; it is always full of paradise and panoramic views.
+Of course, the trail in the Himalayas is a long way up and a long way down, several staircases, but full of natural and cultural attractions.
+You will have plenty of good places for short breaks whenever you get tired or want to take nice pictures.
+Everyone can make this trek by following the method of “go slower, drink enough water, never be in a hurry, get higher, and sleep at a lower”

-You need to have two different kinds of permits for this trekking such as the Annapurna Conservation permit and TIMS permit.
+You need to have two different kinds of permits for this trek, such as the Annapurna Conservation permit and the TIMS permit.

 Mardi Himal route can be trekked year-round, but the spring (March to May) and autumn (September to November) seasons offer the best conditions: